benediktstroebl/della-inference/README.md

    cd /scratch/gpfs/bs6865/vllm/
    ```

    **Note:** You should have read and execute permissions on the files in this directory.
+If not, please let me know.

 3. Find the Slurm script for your desired model and submit it as a job.
 For example, to use Meta's Llama3.1 8B Instruct model:
    ```